 Most homeschoolers go on to college or vocational school, and subsequently, have careers in the field of their choosing with no trouble.
 Most colleges these days are familiar with homeschooled applicants and accept the “evidence of academic achievement” reports that you will file each August with your local school division, as well as their test scores from nationally standardized performance tests such as the SAT and ACT, as proof of their academic competence.

-As long as you meet the school’s requirements for admission (i.e., SAT or ACT scores, essays, etc.), your kid will be just as “normal” as the next kid.
+As long as you meet the school’s requirements for admission (i.e., SAT or ACT scores, essays, etc.), your child will be just as “normal” as the next child.
 Don’t sweat this one.
 Chances are, thanks to a highly personalized education, they’ll actually be ahead of the competition when it comes to independent thinking.
 That’s a good thing, I promise.

 5. Ok, let’s get real.
 What’s this going to cost me?